 You can purchase scout trousers from the same suppliers who sell the sweatshirts and T-Shirts however any relatively smart dark trousers will do.
 My son has decided to wear his school trousers recently despite having scout trousers.
 I suspect he’s just too lazy to get changed.
 My daughter wears plain black leggings.
 Shoes should ideally be plain dark colours but realistically most people wear trainers or school shoes.

 When joining Beavers your child will also receive a scarf, in the colours of your scout group, and a woggle.
 A woggle is a small plastic tube that holds the scarf in place and it will be the colour of the “lodge” your child is in.
 Lodges are the small groups the Beavers are split into, in which they do many of their activities.
+Each lodge has one child who acts as a “Lodge Leader”, these are usually the ones who have been at Beavers for a while.

 What do Beaver Scouts Do?